Air Passenger Duty: Impact of APD

 In August 2015, Scottish Deputy First Minister John Swinney and Infrastructure Secretary Keith Brown jointly chaired the first meeting of the Scottish APD stakeholder forum to begin the process of designing and developing a Scottish APD.
-The devolution of APD to Scotland in the form of an Air Departure Tax was made possible by the Air Departure Tax Scotland Act 2017 which was passed on 20 June 2017 and received royal assent on 25 July 2017.
+The devolution of APD to Scotland in the form of an Air Departure Tax was made possible by the Air Departure Tax (Scotland) Act 2017 which was passed on 20 June 2017 and received royal assent on 25 July 2017.
 Once the process of devolving APD to Scotland was complete, the Scottish Government intended to reduce the rate by 50%, and eventually abolishing it completely once finances allow.
 This caused concern that such a move could damage tourism in England.

 Air Departure Tax was meant to be introduced to Scotland starting from 1 April 2018.
 However due to exemption of APD for flights departing from airports in the Highlands and Islands, the UK and Scottish Governments agreed to delay the introduction of ADT, while sorting out the issues.
 In June 2018, the Scottish and UK Governments agreed it would not be possible to introduce ADT in April 2019.
 APD continues to apply to flights departing Scottish airports, and HMRC continues to have responsibility for administering APD in relation to Scottish flights, pending the resolution of the issues.

 In 2019 the Scottish Government abandoned its plans to cut Air Departure Tax as the proposals were no longer considered compatible with Scotland’s climate change targets.

 Northern Ireland

+In 2012 the Northern Ireland Assembly gained the power to adjust Air Passenger Duty, which it did through the Air Passenger Duty (Setting of Rate) Act (Northern Ireland) 2012.

 In June 2017 the Conservative Party and the Democratic Unionist Party agreed to review APD with regard to its possible reduction or abolition for Northern Ireland's airports.
-APD on direct long-haul flights from Northern Ireland were cut to be the same rate as short-haul flights as of 1 November 2011, reducing the tax then on economy (coach) fares to the US from £60 to £12 and in premium classes (business and first) from £120 to £24.
+APD on direct long-haul flights from Northern Ireland was cut to be the same rate as short-haul flights as of 1 November 2011, reducing the tax then on economy (coach) fares to the US from £60 to £12 and in premium classes (business and first) from £120 to £24.